All Episodes

 This war has been overlooked for far too long.

-It's called the war to end all wars, but actually it's the war that begins all wars.
+It's called the War to End All Wars, but actually it's the war that begins all wars.

-So it's like one conflict ever after another.
+So it's like one conflict after another.

 That's something that's very dangerous.

-So I I I am against war.
+So I am against war.

 I hate war.

-I grew up in the Vietnam era, and I came to this project with the concept of make something that brings us together that shows human beings, because those are ultimately the ones that make the sacrifice.
+I grew up in the Vietnam era, and I came to this project with the concept of make something that brings us together, that shows human beings, because those are ultimately the ones that make the sacrifice.

 Their families are the ones that will suffer forever.

-You throw It's like if one person in a family dies, it's a ripple effect.
+It's like if one person in a family dies, it's a ripple effect.

-It's not only that one person, it's the whole family.
+It's not only that one person, it's the whole family, and it is the country as well.

 You know, when we were in Stroud, we were at a great restaurant, by the way, and you had a lot of us there for dinner that night.

-But people sitting around us that weren't part of our party, um people from Stroud, England, would come up to us one by one during the night and say, We enjoyed so much hearing you all talk over here, what you had to say, what the artist and his wife had to say.
+But people sitting around us that weren't part of our party, people from Stroud, England, would come up to us one by one during the night and say, we enjoyed so much hearing you all talk over here, what you had to say, what the artist and his wife had to say.

-It was really a lovely experience, so thank you for that.
+It was really a lovely experience.

 And I'll tell you, it did bring me to tears.

-You are America's Michelangelo, you really are.
+You really are.

 And would you please tell people where to go to check it out?

-And let's talk about the unveiling in Washington, DC.
+And let's talk about the unveiling in Washington, D.C.

 Well, we've got a couple sites.

-You go to SabinHoward.com, then uh I'm on Instagram as well, Sabin Howard Sculpture, and on uh X Sabin Howard, F-A-B-I-N Howard, and then Tracy's documentary is heroic documentary dot com.
+Then I'm on Instagram as well, Sabin Howard Sculpture, and on X Saban Howard, S-A-B-I-N Howard.

-You because you're going to see human beings making something that has not been done for five hundred years.
+That documentary is going to blow the roof off because you're going to see human beings making something that has not been done for 500 years.

-then, and I I expect a very large group of people to come, be unified, be peaceful, and do something that is sacred and meaningful, because if we don't take care of our country, no one else will.
+And I expect a very large group of people to come, be unified, be peaceful, and do something that is sacred and meaningful.

-And as an artist, I'm in service of others.
+I'm in service of others.

-And I learned that from the veterans and the military that worked with me, and it is incredibly important to give back.
+And I learned that from the veterans in the military that worked with me.

 Please come that night.